A Level Results 2021

 When will you get your results this year?

-The government is hoping you will receive your results for your GCSEs on August 10th.
+You will receive your results for your A Levels on August 10th.

 A student unhappy with their grade would submit an appeal to the school or college, so that they could check whether an administrative error had been made.
 If a centre does find an error in the grade submitted, it can submit a revised grade for the board to consider.
 If a centre does not believe an error had been made, the centre will appeal to the exam board on the student’s behalf, and will be supported to do so.

 Vocational and technical qualifications (VTQ) students will be able to appeal on the same basis, but the exact nature of the processes might be a little different to reflect the different nature of the qualifications.